tetsuo13/home-assistant-config/README.md

 # Links

 This repo tries to adhere to the [YAML Style Guide](https://developers.home-assistant.io/docs/documenting/yaml-style-guide) at the Home Assistant Developer Docs.
-(Adding a GitHub Actions job for YAML linting would be nice here.)

 ## Other Noteable Configurations